Category B: Better Body Position

 Under canopy, safe and predictable flight is just as important as in freefall.

 • Look Before You Turn: Always look in the direction you want to turn (sweep from eye-level to just below your feet) before initiating any turns to prevent mid-air collisions.
-This is non-negotiable for collision avoidance.
+This is how you avoid mid-air collisions.
+Every time.

 • Straight-In Final: Your final approach to landing should be a straight-in without S-turns.
 S-turns on final make you unpredictable to other traffic and introduce unnecessary variables at a low altitude.